bertieucbs/aws-kendra-custom-data-enrichment-tutorial-json-content/README.md

-# Amazon Kendra - Parsing JSON content using Amazon Kendra Custom Document Enrichment tool
+# Amazon Kendra - Parsing JSON content using Amazon Kendra's Custom Document Enrichment tool

 ### What you'll learn in this tutorial:

-1. Use Kendra to index your exported content from a CMS or other content source
+1. Use Amazon Kendra to index your exported content from a CMS or other content source
 2. Use Custom Document Enrichment tool that allows you to create, modify, or delete document attributes and content when you ingest your documents into Amazon Kendra
-3. Create Lambda function as a pre-extractor scripts for Document enrichment tool.
+3. Create Lambda function as a pre-extractor script for Document enrichment tool.
 4. Create an Amazon Kendra index, Data source , Document enrichments , Index fields and sync the data
-5. Search indexed data to confirm that Document enrichments are present.
+5. Search indexed data to confirm that Document enrichments/metadata are present.

 This tutorial takes about 45-60 minutes to complete.